owoeye-babatunde/Robotrade-v3/README.md

 - Prediction APIs and model training pipelines
 - Kubernetes-native deployment and Docker support

-## Getting Started

-1. Clone the repository
-2. Review the `self-note/` folder for setup guides
-3. Use the provided Dockerfiles and Kubernetes manifests for deployment

 ## Folder Structure

 - `services/` - Microservices for data, prediction, trading, etc.